epidemics/COVIDNPIs/README.md

     --ExtractSimulationsResults-single-result this-is-now-ignored
 ```

+After the pipeline finishes, you should see the results in `data-dir/outputs/example/`

 ### The usual flow
 You provide all file inputs, foretold_channel and parameters, tweak configs to your liking and then: